This post will make more sense if you’ve read the introduction.

-Arnica Montana – Our dear loyal friend speeds healing.
-Has come through even for the most traumatic of falls.
+Arnica Montana – Our dear loyal friend.
+It speeds healing and has come through even in the most traumatic of falls.
 Awesome for kids and athletes or those who work out – and of course the clumsy like Yours Truly.
 Arnica facilitates recovery from surgery and the remedy, along with Aconite which treats shock, are excellent in cases involving hard impact, like auto accidents.

 Traumeel Ointment – I should’ve started out with straight Arnica ointment or cream but I was introduced to this combination preparation of homeopathics as a new mom and it is so dang effective I turned a blind eye to the inactive ingredients.
 At least the ingredients are pronounceable.
 I justify the breaking of my own law by our holistic doctor’s sentiments: hey, we don’t rub this on everyday.
 It was indispensable when my son started crawling and walking, greeting hard places head-on.
-My mother banged her forehead on a sharp protrusion so hard she actually expected to feel a hole on herself.
+My mother banged her forehead on a sharp protrusion so hard she actually expected to feel a hole.
 She was amazed at how well she healed from Traumeel.
-You can get it from most pharmacies and online stores like this one.
+You can get it from most pharmacies and online stores.
 Traumeel contains Arnica, which you don’t apply on open wounds.

 Bentonite Clay – The medicinal use of clay goes back milennia.
 Sodium bentonite you usually mix with water and ingest as a laxative aid.
 A natural antibacterial, calcium bentonite absorbs toxins when applied externally.
 I could’ve made a wet pack for my son’s bites a few days ago.
 To suck out the wasp poison that made Peter’s head throb last year, we left some shampoo that contained bentonite on the sting site on top of his head.
 Hubby was awed at how well it eased the pain.
 Five to ten minutes of a dollop of bentonite on a zit two, three times a day will dry it up.
 A bentonite or rhassoul clay face mask of just a few minutes leaves my skin clearer, whiter, and softer.